spyx/spyx.github.io/_posts/2020-3-1-vulnhub_me_and_my_girlfriend.md

 ?>
 ```

-Run 'screen' commnad to have to virtual sessions.
+Run 'screen' command to have to virtual sessions.
 Lunch nc to listen on port 4444.
 Move to second session and run my php file.
 BAAAM i have root shell :)

 ![](/images/vuln_me_girlfriend/root_shell.png)